Treatment Effect Quantiles in Stratified Randomized Experiments and Matched Observational Studies: Sensitivity Analysis for Quantiles of Individual Treatment Effects

 \begin{remark} Similar to Remark \ref{rmk:conven_rand}, our sensitivity analysis for the maximum individual effect $\tau_{(N)}$ reduces to the conventional sensitivity analysis assuming constant treatment effects.
-Thus, our sensitivity analysis on quantiles of individual effects is actually a costless addition to the conventional sensitivity analysis (due to the simultaneous validity in Theorem \ref{thm:sen_inv}), and moreover, it provides more robust inference for treatment effects (since quantiles are generally more robust than the maximum).
+Thus, our sensitivity analysis on quantiles of individual effects is a costless addition to the conventional sensitivity analysis {\rev due to the simultaneous validity in Theorem \ref{thm:sen_inv}}, and it provides more robust inference for treatment effects {\rev since quantiles are generally more robust than the maximum}.
 Recently, \citet{Fogarty2020, fogarty2019testing} extended the conventional sensitivity analysis to infer average treatment effects, while we extend it to infer all quantiles of individual treatment effects. \end{remark}

 \begin{remark} We focused on matched observational studies with exactly one treated unit within each matched set.
 By the same logic as \citet[][Pages 161--162]{Rosenbaum02a}, we can extend our approach to observational studies with one treated or one control unit within each matched set.
 This is particularly relevant for our sensitivity analysis on quantiles of individual treatment effects.
 Similar to Remark \ref{rmk:switch}, the relative sizes of treated and control groups matter for the power of our analysis, and generally we prefer larger treated group.
 Thus, in practice, we suggest to make each set contain only one control unit, through switching treatment labels and changing outcome signs.
-Note that with multiple treated units rather than one within each set, the minimization of the stratified rank score statistic becomes much more difficult, for which our greedy algorithm and dynamic programming become useful.
+However, with multiple treated units rather than one within each set, the minimization of the stratified rank score statistic will become more challenging.
 As demonstrated by simulation, switching can greatly improve the power of our sensitivity analysis for quantiles of individual treatment effects.
 We relegate the details to the supplementary material. \end{remark}